martucs/42_minishell/README.md

 - Expansion of the char **argv and the filename (redirection file) will be done independently.
 We use the same function and then we manage its results.

-This is how the loop to expand the argv looks like:
+This is how the loop to expand the argv can look like:

     char **aux = NULL;
     char **new_argv = NULL;